 Unironically try taking a salt tablet instead and see if it reduces the swelling.

-Removing salt will probably fuck up your blood pressure even more, you just need to get more potassium.
+Removing salt will probably frick up your blood pressure even more, you just need to get more potassium.

 there's plenty of sodium in food naturally, using potassium or whatever as table salt is not going to hurt